MasterChef at Home: Antonio Shares His Raspberry Blondie Recipe With Us

 Check out his guide to the perfect blondie recipe here.

-Cruz Vaamonde shared his guide to whipping up this lighter take on the brownie recipe (aka, the blondie) below.
+Cruz Vaamonde shared his guide to whipping up this lighter take on the brownie dessert (aka, the blondie) below.
 Check it out and let us know what you think in the comments section!

 - 100g butter